Lean startup: Split testing

-Actionable metrics
+Actionable metrics vs vanity metrics

 Actionable metrics can lead to informed business decisions and subsequent action.
 These are in contrast to vanity metrics—measurements that give "the rosiest picture possible" but do not accurately reflect the key drivers of a business.

 Vanity metrics for one company may be actionable metrics for another.
 For example, a company specializing in creating web based dashboards for financial markets might view the number of web page views per person as a vanity metric as their revenue is not based on number of page views.
 However, an online magazine with advertising would view web page views as a key metric as page views are directly correlated to revenue.

 A typical example of a vanity metric is "the number of new users gained per day".
 While a high number of users gained per day seems beneficial to any company, if the cost of acquiring each user through expensive advertising campaigns is significantly higher than the revenue gained per user, then gaining more users could quickly lead to bankruptcy.